odriverobotics/ODrive/README.md

 * [Flash the board](https://github.com/madcowswe/ODriveFirmware#flashing-the-firmware)

 ### Getting help
+If you have any issues or any questions please get in touch.
 The [ODrive Community](https://discourse.odriverobotics.com/) warmly welcomes you.